 - Create shortcuts for files in a folder

-- Create site search for Google Drive & search from the address bar
+- Create a site search for Google Drive & search from the address bar

 - Search for files within specific folders